Volnovik/sd_civitai_extension/README.md

+# Updated extension to work with Forge Neo.
+- removed Hypernetworks (they are not used)
+- renamed ckpt_dir to ckpt_dirs

+If you already have original extension installed - you can simply swap \extensions\sd_civitai_extension\civitai\lib.py file

 # Civitai Extension for Automatic 1111 Stable Diffusion Web UI

 Manage and interact with your Automatic 1111 SD instance right from Civitai